Genitive: Canis Majoris

 Ptolemy listed 11 stars as lying around the constellation but not forming part of it.
 Of these, nine were later used by Petrus Plancius to create a new constellation, Columba, the dove; one was transferred to Monoceros; and one was eventually incorporated in Canis Major.

 Chinese astronomers knew Sirius as Tianlang, ’celestial wolf’, or simply Lang, ‘wolf’; it was said to symbolize invasion and plunder.
 Other stars of Canis Major provide a good illustration of how Chinese constellations could be remodelled by different astrologer/astronomers.
 Take Junshi, for example, representing a market for soldiers to buy provisions and barter goods.
 In one version, this was a ring of 13 stars, including Nu and Xi Canis Majoris, extending into present-day Lepus.
 At its centre was Yeji, a pheasant, represented by Beta Canis Majoris (Mirzam).
-But an alternative interpretation identifies the pheasant as Nu-2 Canis Majoris, with Beta one of a ring of 6 (not 13) stars making up Junshi.
+But an alternative interpretation identified the pheasant as Nu-2 Canis Majoris, with Beta one of a ring of 6 stars (rather than 13) making up Junshi.

 © Ian Ridpath.
 All rights reserved